SitecorePowerShell/Book/working_with_sitecore_items.md

 ## Getting large number of filtered items with Sitecore queries

-It’s not always the most efficient to operate on items by traversing the tree using ```Get-ChildItem```.
+It's not always the most efficient to operate on items by traversing the tree using `Get-ChildItem`.
 This is especially true if you need to work on large trees but need to select only a few items of e.g. a specific template.
 For this we’ve introduced support for the Sitecore query within our provider.
-Following example fetches all items in /sitecore/content/ branch in the ```master``` database for items of "Sample Item template":
+Following example fetches all items in /sitecore/content/ branch in the `master` database for items of "Sample Item template":

 ```powershell
 PS master:\>Get-Item master: -Query "/sitecore/content//*[@@templatename='Sample Item']"